Finding-new-code/sm/README.md

 # ProjectSM

-A social media app or i say microblogging app build with Flutter 💙. it's comes with all the the features tha you need to use it.
+A social media app or I say microblogging app built with Flutter 💙. it comes with all the features that you need to use it.

 ## ScreenShots📱
 ## Getting Started